coezbek/PlayDiffusion/README.md

 This is a fork of [PlayDiffusion](https://blog.play.ai/blog/play-diffusion) ([GitHub repo](https://github.com/PlayHT/playdiffusion)) that adds support for basic non-verbal tags.

-It uses a finetune of [HF PlayHT/PlayDiffusion](https://huggingface.co/PlayHT/PlayDiffusion) available at [oezi/](https://huggingface.co/coezbek/pd_nonverbal).
+It uses a finetune of [HF PlayHT/PlayDiffusion](https://huggingface.co/PlayHT/PlayDiffusion) available at [HF oezi13/PlayDiffusion-nonverbal](https://huggingface.co/oezi13/PlayDiffusion-nonverbal).

 This model was finetuned on [several non-verbal datasets such as DragonFox/Elise](https://huggingface.co/collections/oezi13/nonverbal-tts-audio-68ec1bee4163e50369424650) for 50 epochs/4 hours on a single RTX 3090.
 Current finetune supports `<laugh>`, `<breath>`, and `<pause>` in the input text.
 See [limitations below](#limitations--notes) for details.